boazbk/tcs/lec_05_infinite.md

 In the second half of this chapter we discuss _finite automata_, which is a model for computing functions of unbounded length.
 This model is not as powerful as Python or other general-purpose programming languages, but can serve as an introduction to these more general models.
-We also show a beautiful result - the functions computable by finite automata are exactly the ones that correspnd to _regular expressions_.
+We also show a beautiful result - the functions computable by finite automata are exactly the ones that correspond to _regular expressions_.
-However, the reader can also feel free to skip automata and go straight to our discussion of _Turing Machines_ in [chaploops](){.ref}
+However, the reader can also feel free to skip automata and go straight to our discussion of _Turing Machines_ in [chaploops](){.ref}.
 :::